 When the thought of having your teeth cleaned makes your entire body tense, sedation dentistry can be your solution.
 Dental sedation can make your treatment easier and peaceful.
-Sedation can be administered in many forms from mild options to take the edge off, such as laughing gas, to options that can handle even the most severe anxiety, such as deep sedation.
-If you’ve never been sedated at the dentist’s office, you may wonder whether it’s safe.
+Sedation can be administered in many forms from mild options to take the edge off to options that can handle even the most severe dental anxiety.
+If you’ve never been sedated at the dentist’s office, you may wonder how safe is sedation dentistry?

 The answer is…for most patients, dental sedation is very safe.
 This article will discuss everything you need to know.